Air2air/northworks/public/content/c_rosenberg.md

  Other Bay Area connections will be made when Maestros Donald Runnicles and Nicola Luisotti, past and future music directors respectively, of the SF Opera, conduct the Berlin Philharmonic next season.

- All of the above invoked a bit of d�j� vu taking me back to Rosenberg's first press conference as the new General Director of the San Francisco Opera in January of 2001.
+ All of the above invoked a bit of d'j' vu taking me back to Rosenberg's first press conference as the new General Director of the San Francisco Opera in January of 2001.
 This was when she announced plans for her "Animating Opera" program, which she described as being designed to "enable our audiences to see interconnections between life and art" and to show that the musical arts have "the potential to make people think and feel more deeply about the human condition."

  But, with her two sons, a daughter-in-law, and three grandchildren living nearby in Germany, Rosenberg is happy to remain in Berlin to connect her SFO music-life mission with the Berlin Philharmonic.
 Most Berliners consider it a great fit.